NeoGeographyToolkit/StereoPipelineTest/README.txt

 == Installation ==

 StereoPipelineTest uses the Python pytest framework to run the tests.
-This framework needs Python >= 2.6.
 It can be installed as follows:

-pip install --user pytest
-pip install --user pytest-xdist pip install --user pytest-timeout

-or

-easy_install --prefix ~/.local -U pytest easy_install --prefix ~/.local -U pytest-xdist easy_install --prefix ~/.local -U pytest-timeout

-The pytest script ends up being installed either in /usr/bin, or in ~/.local/bin (on Linux) or in ~/Library/Python/2.x/bin (on OSX).
-In either case, the install directory needs to be added to the path.
+    conda create -n pytest pytest pytest-xdist pytest-timeout

-== Usage and example ==
+== Usage ==

+Sample invocation:

+  $HOME/miniconda3/envs/pytest/bin/python   \
+    $HOME/miniconda3/envs/pytest/bin/pytest \
-Usage: pytest -n <num cpu> -q -s -r a --tb=no --config <settings file> > report.txt
+    -n <num cpu> -q -s -r a --tb=no         \
+    --config <settings file>                \
+    > report.txt

 Here, <num cpu> is how many processes to use.

 The files conftest.py and test_run.py control the behavior of pytest.

-Example for how to run a single test:

-Change to the directory StereoPipelineTest.
-Run:

-   source ~/projects/BinaryBuilder/auto_build/utils.sh

-(Use above your path to BinaryBuilder.)
-This will set the path to pytest.

-To run all tests whose directory names have the string 'CSM', do:
+This tool allows one to run just a subset of the tests.
+For example, to run all tests whose directory names have the string 'CSM', append to the above command:

-    pytest --timeout=14400 -n 4 -q -s -r a --tb=no --config release_lunokhod1.conf -k CSM
+  -k CSM

-To run several tests, whose directory names are test1, test2, test3, use:
+To run several tests whose directory names are test1, test2, test3,
+use:

   -k 'test1 or test2 or test3'

 == More details ==

 A sample settings file is provided, named 'release_lunokhod1.conf'.
 This file has:

 1. The tests to run (wildcard expressions are accepted).
 It usually looks like: runDirs = ss*